Key Takeaways

 Reading Labels & Choosing a Quality Digestive Enzyme Supplement

-When you're ready to buy digestive enzyme supplements, the label tells the whole story, if you know what to look for.
-Broad-spectrum blends containing six or more different enzymes offer the most comprehensive support, while targeted single-enzyme formulas work best when you've identified specific trigger foods.
+When you're ready to buy digestive enzyme supplements, the label provides helpful information if you know what to look for.
+Broad-spectrum blends containing six or more different enzymes offer broad support, while targeted single-enzyme formulas are often used when you've identified specific trigger foods.

 Quality markers matter more than flashy marketing claims.
 Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to ensure they meet established safety standards.
 Look for manufacturing in GMP-certified, FDA-registered U.S. facilities, and complete transparency about what's, and what isn't, in the formula.
 The best formulations avoid unnecessary fillers like rice flour, magnesium stearate, or silicon dioxide entirely.